PoloNX/sigpatch-downloader/README.md

 # How to build

-For build the project you have to install this :
+To build the project you have to install this :
 - switch-SDL2
 - switch-SDL2_ttf
 - switch-SDL2_image
 - switch-curl
 - switch-zlib

+command : ``sudo dkp-pacman -S switch-SDL2 switch-SDL2_ttf switch-SDL2_image switch-curl switch-zlib

 # Credits
 Zoria for your patches : https://github.com/THZoria/patches/